kyma-project/lifecycle-manager/controllers/README.md

 4. Track all created `Manifests` and aggregate the status into a `State`, that reflects the integrity of the Kyma installation managed by Lifecycle Manager.
 5. Synchronize all of the above changes to the `Kyma` Status as well as available `ModuleTemplates` into a remote cluster based on the fields in `.spec.remote`.
    This allows the use of ModuleTemplates in a cluster managed by the Lifecycle Manager as a Target while the Control-Plane is in a different Cluster.

+### Remote Synchronization

+In order to synchronize remote clusters, the Kyma controller uses the concept of a `virtual` resource.
+The virtual resource is a superset of the specification of the control plane and runtime data of a module.
+The synchronization of these is kept up-to-date with every reconciliation, and will only be triggered if `.spec.sync.enabled` is set.
+In this case, a so called `SyncContext` is initialized.
+Every time the Kyma on the control plane is enqueued for synchronization, it's spec is merged with the remote specification through our [custom synchronization handlers](../pkg/remote/kyma_synchronization_context.go).
+These are not only able to synchronize the Kyma resource in the remote, but they also replace the specification for all further parts of the reconciliation as a `virtual` Kyma.
+For more information, checkout the `ReplaceWithVirtualKyma` function.

+On top of this, based on the  `.spec.sync.moduleCatalog` flag, the `syncModuleCatalog` is executed, which triggers a [reconciliation of all ModuleTemplates for discovery purposes]([custom synchronization handlers](../pkg/remote/remote_catalog.go).

 ## Manifest Controller